pratt13/glucose-exercise-monitoring/README.md

 * Create an account, or use your existing `LibreView` login credentials.
 * On the libre app used to scan the sensor, click connected apps and enter the details.
 * Accept the link on `Libre Linkup` app.

+### Database
+A Postgres database to store that glucose records.